-This audit seeks to fulfill the requirements of CoC C4.5, verify compliance with the relevant CoCs and assess the effectiveness of environmental management of the Terminal 3 component of the PBE Project.
+The objective of this audit is to satisfy, insofar as it relates to Terminal 3, the requirements of CoC C4.5 along with the relevant requirements of the Department's 2020 document entitled Independent Audit Post Approval Requirements (IAPAR).
+It seeks to verify compliance with the relevant CoCs and assess the effectiveness of environmental management of the Terminal 3 component of the PBE Project.